 Subdivision of land must be reviewed by the Planning Department and a subdivision plat must be recorded whenever a parcel is divided, or for the creation or extension of a public road.
 This process includes a Preliminary Plat review and/or a Final Plat review.
 A Minor Subdivision must be reviewed and approved for the vacation, relocation, or other alteration of individual lots, and may be approved for a family subdivision or division of a lot or parcel subject to a POD or Site Plan, provided the minor subdivision does not include relocation, alteration, or extension of public streets, utilities, or other improvements.
 The Director of Planning approves all subdivision plats.

 Where do I apply to subdivide my property?

 What process is required to obtain subdivision approval?

-Should the applicant be unable to request final approval or record the subdivision plats within the required time period, a written request for an extension of conditional or final approval may be submitted to the Planning Department for consideration by the Planning Commission.
+Should the applicant be unable to request final approval or record the subdivision plats within the required time period, a written request for an extension of preliminary or final plat approval may be submitted to the Planning Department for consideration by the Director of Planning.

-In order to record the subdivision, the applicant must submit two (2) white opaque mylars and one (1) reproducible mylar to the Planning Department for a final review and approval signatures.
-The public improvements in each subdivision must be financially guaranteed to be constructed.
-After the improvements are constructed or the guarantee is accepted by the County, the applicant records his subdivision plats with the Circuit Court Clerk’s Office.
+The applicant may record the plat following construction plan approval.
+In order to record the subdivision, the applicant must submit plats for technical check and approval signatures.
+Financial guarantees of the construction of the public improvements in each subdivision must be filed.
+After the improvements are constructed or the guarantee is accepted by the County, the applicant records the subdivision plats with the Circuit Court Clerk’s Office.

 After the subdivision plats are recorded, the developer may submit plans for building permit approval.